Pascack Hills High School: Baseball

-In 2018, Hills had their best season in school history, ending the season ranked 33rd in the nation by BaseballAmerica.
-The team finished the season with a 30–2 record, en route to the Group II State Championship.
-They completed the "Triple Crown," winning the league, county, and state titles.
-It was only the second time where a public school completed the “Triple Crown”, the other was Pascack Hills back in 1987.
-Hills would finish the season ranked #1 in the state by NJ.com and #3 in the state by MaxPreps.
+In 2018, Hills had their best season in school history, ending the season ranked 33rd in the nation by Baseball America.
+The team finished the season with a 30–2 record, en route to the Group II state championship.
+They completed the triple crown, winning the league, county, and state titles, marking the second time where a public school completed a triple Crown, the other was Pascack Hills back in 1987.
+Hills would finish the season ranked No. 1 in the state by NJ.com and No. 3 in the state by MaxPreps.
 They were also named Team and Baseball Team of the Year by NJ.com.
 They won their first league title since 2007.
 They were the No. 2 seed in the county tournament, they defeated third-seeded St. Joseph Regional High School in the semifinals and top-seeded Don Bosco Preparatory High School by a score of 3–1 in the finals, winning the program's first county title since 1987 and defeating in two games two schools that had won the county title in 14 of the previous 17 years.
 Hills’ Junior Villanova commit, Brandon Siegenthaler was named the tournament MVP, just like his Coach Kevin Kirkby was back in 1996.
 Hills’ Junior Maryland commit Ryan Ramsey won Pitcher of the Tournament.
 Hills defeated Raritan High School, 3–2 in the Group II State Championship, for their first State Championship in 31 years and ended the season on an 18-game win streak.
-Ryan Ramsey was named 2018 NJ.com's Pitcher of the Year, NorthJerseySports.com’s Spring Male Athlete of the Year, First Team All-USA New Jersey, First Team All-State, First Team All-County, First Team All-Group II and 2nd Team Medium School All American by MaxPreps.
-Brandon Siegenthaler was runner-up in NorthJerseySports.com’s Spring Male Athlete of the Year, First Team All-County, and Second Team All-Group II.
-Coach Kirkby was named BCCA Coach of the Year and All-USA New Jersey Coach of the Year.
 The team was named Spring Male Team of the Year by NorthJerseySports.com.